janelletam/leetcode-practice/1-Aug-23rd.md

 # Aug 23rd Practice Problems
 ## Notes:
 - To calculate length of substring, use `right - left + 1`
+- Be careful with instantiating list (abstract) vs. arraylist

 ---
 ## Problems: